ibanez-comvex/digima-design-system/docs/components/tooltips.md

 ## Description

-A tooltip is an element that appears on hover to provide additional information about a particular item.
+A tooltip is an element that appears on hover to provide additional information about a particular element.
 They are used to help users understand the meaning of an icon, showing the full version of a truncated text or providing contextual information about a specific UI element.

 ---